 Advanced Volunteer Roles - (current AHS volunteers can be considered for advanced roles once they have successfully acquired 36 hours of volunteer experience)

-Animal Care Assistant Volunteer: Volunteers working in Animal Care help fulfill the mission by providing animals with clean, comfortable housing that leads to healthier happier and ultimately more adoptable animals.
+Animal Care Assistant Volunteer: Volunteers working in Animal Care help fulfill the mission by providing animals with clean, comfortable housing, socialization, and dog walking, that leads to healthier happier and ultimately more adoptable animals.

 Exam Assistant: Volunteers working in the Exam Department provide support to the Veterinarians and Veterinary Technicians during the animals’ exam process and help provide treatment to the animals in our care.